-(4) CARB TP-201.1B - "Static Torque of Rotatable Phase I Adaptors," adopted October 8, 2003, including updates and revisions.
+(4) CARB TP-201.1B - "Static Torque of Rotatable Phase I Adaptors," adopted July 3, 2002 and amended October 8, 2003, including updates and revisions.

 (c) Vapor leak rate monitoring procedures.
 The owner or operator of a gasoline dispensing facility subject to this section shall monitor the gasoline dispensing facility Stage I vapor recovery system piping for vapor leaks in one of the following ways: